 To provide a seamless

-vagrant up experience for anybody who starts to develop the site using the git repository as their sole starting point, you should include in the repository file named
+vagrant up experience for anybody who starts to develop the site using the git repository as their sole starting point, you should include a file named

-vagrant-base.sql that contains a suitable minimal database with some example settings and contents.
+vagrant-base.sql in the repository that contains a suitable minimal database with some example settings and contents.

 You can easily create such a database dump file by running inside Vagrant the commands